Ralph Venning: Life

 The son of Francis and Joan Venning, he was born in Devon, perhaps at Kingsteignton, about 1621.
 He was the first convert of George Hughes, the puritan vicar of Tavistock.
 He was educated at Emmanuel College, Cambridge, where he was admitted as a sizar on 1 April 1643, graduated B.A.
 1646, and proceeded M.A.
 1650.

-Venning held a lectureship at St Olave's Church in the parish of Southwark St Olave, where he had a reputation as a preacher of charity sermons.
+Venning held a lectureship at St Olave's Church in the parish of Southwark St Olave.
+He had a reputation as a preacher of charity sermons.
 He collaborated in Southwark with William Cooper; in 1654 he was pastor of a gathered church there.

-Ejected by the Uniformity Act 1662, Venning became a colleague to Robert Bragge (1627–1704), pastor of an independent congregation at Pewterers' Hall, Lime Street, Fenchurch Street, and held this charge till his death.
+Ejected by the Uniformity Act 1662, Venning became a colleague to Robert Bragge (1627–1704), pastor of an independent congregation at Pewterers' Hall, Lime Street, Fenchurch Street.
+He held this charge till his death.

 He died on 10 March 1674, in his fifty-third year, and was buried in Bunhill Fields.
 An Elegy on his death was printed on a broadsheet in March 1674.

+Family

 He married Hannah, widow of John Cope of London, and left a son, and a daughter Hannah (d.
 7 June 1691).

+Legacy

 Of his style, John Edwards remarked in The Preacher (1705, i.
 203): "He turns sentences up and down, and delights in little cadences and chiming of words."